Mzain0700/Crime-Hotspot-Clustering-Detection/README.md

 ---

 ## 📊 Dataset
 The analysis is based on the comprehensive **"Crimes - 2001 to Present"** dataset provided by the City of Chicago.
-The Dataset Size is Approximately **10 Million Rows** from 2001-2025.
+The Dataset Size is Approximately **82.73 lacs Rows** from 2001-2025.
 This dataset includes detailed records of reported criminal incidents from **2001 to the present**, with information on **location, crime type, date, and time**.

 📥 **Chicago Portal Link**: https://data.cityofchicago.org/